francis-clairicia/EasyNetwork/docs/source/glossary.rst

         During deserialization, they have the ability **to know when the** :term:`packet` **is complete** (and wait if incomplete) and which bytes are not part of the initial :term:`packet`.

+      * buffered serializers

+        An incremental serializer specialization that allows the use of a custom in-memory byte buffer, if supported by the underlying transport layer.

    serializer wrapper
       A :term:`serializer` that transforms data coming from another :term:`serializer`.